British Newspapers Online

 It went tabloid in 1983, a move which met with some opposition from readers fearful that the change meant the paper was going downmarket.

 It was taken over by Emap in 1987.
-It’s been published by Central Counties Newspapers, part of the Johnston Press group of regional papers, since they bought it in 1996.
+Emap was itself taken over by the Johnston Press group of regional papers in 1996; for a time the Courier was published by their Central Counties Newspapers subsidiary, but it’s now part of the Northamptonshire Newspapers branch.
 The editorial offices are in Leamington.

 There are sub-editions for Warwick (the Warwick Courier) and Kenilworth (the Kenilworth Weekly News).
-There’s also a companion weekly freesheet, the Courier Midweek.
+A companion weekly freesheet, the Leamington & Warwick Review, ceased publication in May 2012.

 It comes out on Fridays.